What to Expect in Park City: Big miles, long climbs, and beautiful high-alpine singletrack

 Once the snow melts and everything turns green, Park City is ripe for the picking from July through late September.
 Once you get tired of epic singletrack and killer views, you can head over to Deer Valley for some lift-served DH riding and satisfy your need for technical trail riding.
 There’s a reason it’s one of four mountain locations that Chasing Epic serves; Park City is one of the best.

-Day Two: Breakfast is important, which is why we’ve picked out one of the best breakfast spots in Park City: Wasatch Bagel.
-We’ll walk over for breakfast and coffee before heading back to the hotel to gear up and get ready for the day’s adventure.
-Today’s ride begins with a shuttle to thetop of Empire Pass, nestled between Deer Valley and Park City Mountain Resort.
+Day Two: Today’s ride begins with a shuttle to thetop of Empire Pass, nestled between Deer Valley and Park City Mountain Resort.
 From there, we’ll connect to some of the high-elevation trails and swing around the backside of Deer Valley before enjoying a rip-roaring descent on their famous flow trail, Tidal Wave.

-Day Three: After yesterday’s ride, we’ll let you sleep in a little bit today- breakfast will be at your leisure in the hotel restaurant.
-Don’t sleep in too long though, or else you’ll miss another epic day of riding!
-Today we’re riding the Wasatch Crest, an incredible high-altitude ride that traverses the ridge between Park City and Big Cottonwood Canyon.
-If the group is feeling frisky and energetic, we can forgo the shuttle and ride to the top- 10 miles and 3500 feet of climbing!
+Day Three: Today we’re riding the Wasatch Crest, an incredible high-altitude ride that traverses the ridge between Park City and Big Cottonwood Canyon.
+If the group is feeling frisky and energetic, we can forgo the shuttle and ride to the top- 8 miles and 3500 feet of climbing!
 However, we’ll have our shuttle ready to take us to the top of Guardsman Pass, where the real fun begins.

 The ride begins with a fun traverse along Scotty’s Bypass, an exciting way to get the day going.
 Next is the formidable Puke Hill– but don’t worry, it’s less than half a mile long and is only steep for the last few hundred feet.
 But yeah, we’ve seen people lose their lunch up there.
 Once on top, the next 12 miles will be a combination of ripping singletrack along the ridge, exposed rocky descents, and an incredible 3000 foot downhill through the Canyons Resort.
 Once we finally complete the descent, we’ll hop on the bike path and ride back to the hotel.
 Rest up before dinner!

-We’ll end our ride by noon today in order to head back to the hotel and pack, gather our gear, and say our final good-byes.
-Plan on being ready for final departure by 1:00pm, so you can catch a flight or start the drive home.
+We’ll end our ride by about 1:00 today to check out, gather our gear, and say our final good-byes.
 NOTE: This itinerary is for example only, to give customers an idea of what to expect on a standard Chasing Epic trip.
 Mileage and actual trail choices may differ due to riding ability, weather and trail conditions.